 As "people of life," we are called to respect and protect all human life from conception to natural death.
 As "people of life," we look forward to the new life that awaits us when our bodies will be raised from the dead.

-Talking to people, however, at wakes and funerals, I am not sure that even good, practicing Catholics understand what our faith teaches about life after death.
-I get the impression that people think that when we die, we leave our bodies behind and live on forever like angels or spirits.
+I get the impression sometimes that people think that when we die, we leave our bodies behind and live on forever like angels or spirits.
 That is not what we believe.
 That is a Greek concept, the immortality of the soul, not the Judeo-Christian belief in the resurrection of the body.
 The resurrection of the body "means not only that the immortal soul will live on after death, but that even our 'mortal body' will come to life again" (Catechism of the Catholic Church, # 990).